melhadou/cub3D/README.md

 - Wall hit determination optimized for grid-based environments
 - Texture mapping using bit shifts and fixed-point arithmetic

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to submit a Pull Request.

 ## 📝 License

 This project is licensed under the MIT License.